How It Works

-Monitor for email domains, IP addresses, names, phone numbers, national IDs, or any text that might appear in leaked data.
-Add vendor domains to catch third-party breaches that could affect your organization.
+Monitor email domains, IPs, hardware IDs, or any text string.
+Add vendor domains to catch supply chain breaches before they hit your organization.

 API output in JSON format